Kordyjan/bevy_sorting/README.md

 ```

-Systems will be executed in the following order `[read_map_config, select_gen_algorithm, generate_map]`.
-Therefore we can be sure that app will not panic due to missing resources.
+Systems will be executed in the following order: `[read_map_config, select_gen_algorithm, generate_map]`.
+Therefore, we can be sure that the app will not panic due to missing resources.

 ### Assuring that events are read in the same frame as they were emitted